 In the ACT, contract cleaning industry workers registered on or after 24 June 2000 are entitled to 6.06 weeks of long service leave after 7 years of recorded service in the industry, and continue to accumulate 0.867 weeks of leave for every year thereafter.

 How does it work?

-In the ACT, employers that have employees covered under the scheme must register with the Authority and pay a levy contribution to the Authority set at 1.2% of the gross ordinary wages of those employees.
+In the ACT, employers that have employees covered under the scheme must register with the Authority and pay a levy contribution to the Authority currently set at 1.07% of the gross ordinary wages of those employees.

 Contractors, such as working directors and sub-contractors, have the option to make their own contributions if they wish to accrue service in the scheme.
 Note, however, that contractor registration with the scheme is voluntary and the benefit comprises a payment instead of leave.

-There are similar schemes for contract cleaning in New South Wales, Queensland and Victoria, although there are some differences in the type of work covered and the benefits offered under each scheme.
+Portable long service leave schemes for the contract cleaning industry exist in New South Wales, Queensland and Victoria, although there are some differences in the type of work covered and the benefits offered under each scheme (including weekly pay rates).
 The ACT Long Service Leave Authority has a reciprocal agreement with New South Wales and Queensland to recognise service recorded in those jurisdictions.

 Any portion of interstate service included in your claim will be calculated and paid in accordance with the legislation and policies of the relevant interstate scheme.
 If you have any questions regarding the calculation of payments please contact the relevant state or territory where your service is recorded.